danmayer/coverband/README.md

 ### Clearing Line Coverage Data

-After a deploy where code has changed.
+After a deploy where code has changed significantly.

 The line numbers previously recorded in Redis may no longer match the current state of the files.
 If being slightly out of sync isn't as important as gathering data over a long period, you can live with minor inconsistency for some files.